ACI Chapter Guide

 - “The ABC’s of Parliamentary Procedure” pamphlet for running meetings;

-- An ACI student chapter banner and charter;
+- An ACI student chapter banner;

 - Chapter assistance with review of student chapter bylaws; and

 - Graphic design support in creating a chapter logo.